silvereh/silvereh.github.io/en/_posts/2020-02-04-streamline-your-web-development-with-gulp.md

   npm init
 ```

-During the initialization process, npm will ask you a lot of questions meant to establish the package.json file.
+During the initialization process, npm will ask you several questions meant to establish the package.json file.
 You can always edit those options later by updating the package.json file.

 Alternatively, you can run `npm init` with the `-y` flag and those questions will be skipped.